kiranpurohit/Hierarchical_Filter_Pruning/README.md

 ## Python script overview

-`omp.py` - It contains the code for pruning using FP-OMP approach with the default args.
+`omp.py` - It contains the code for pruning using FP-OMP approach.\
-`omp_search.py` - It contains the code for pruning using HBGS approach with the default args.
+`omp_search.py` - It contains the code for pruning using HBGS approach.\
-`omp_tree.py` - It contains the code for pruning using HBGTS approach with the default args.
+`omp_tree.py` - It contains the code for pruning using HBGTS approach.\
-`backward.py` - It contains the code for pruning using FP-Backward approach with the default args.
+`backward.py` - It contains the code for pruning using FP-Backward approach.\
-`backward_search.py` - It contains the code for pruning using HBGS-B approach with the default args.
+`backward_search.py` - It contains the code for pruning using HBGS-B approach.\
-`backward_tree.py` - It contains the code for pruning using HBGTS-B approach with the default args.
+`backward_tree.py` - It contains the code for pruning using HBGTS-B approach.

 ### Key Parameters: